Classes and curriculum

 Combination of three print Unitarian Universalist curricula: We Are Many, We Are One and Chalice Children.

 "We Are Many, We Are One"--Stories, games and projects encourage children to honor themselves, their religious community, nature and cultures from around the world.
 Features rich array of games, songs and family newsletters to build relationships between teachers and home.
 36 sessions.

 "Chalice Children"--Based on the premise that children learn best through experience, this program helps nurture spiritual growth, creativity and a sense of community through imaginative activities and rituals such as rhymes and fingerplays.
 Includes 36 sessions (plus 5 alternates) that introduce children to concepts such as birth and death, dreams and the natural world.

-World of Wonder (Tapestry of Faith)
+Love Surrounds Us (Tapestry of Faith)

-Toolbox of Faith (Tapestry of Faith)
+Signs of Our Faith: Being UU Everyday (Tapestry of Faith)